5monkeys/djedi-cms/docs/installation.rst

     $ pip install djedi-cms

-**Beta:** Djedi CMS is in it's 1.0 beta phase so you need to explicitly define version i.e. djedi-cms==1.0b6

 **Note:** Plugins may require additional eggs like ``Markdown`` and ``Pillow`` (PIL) which is described in the :ref:`plugins` section.